DallanQ/lotr_journeys_in_middle_earth/QA.md

 [clarification-on-keyword-a-hero](https://boardgamegeek.com/thread/2201733/clarification-on-keyword-a-hero)

-> Can't find my answer on the forum so far.
-> If a card say "A hero".
-Does it mean your hero too ?
-Or others ?
-The card I'm not sure about is a 12 XP Guardian card helping people to ignore damage on success.
-Does it work for everyone including me or only for my mates ?
+> If a card says “A hero,” does it include your hero or just others?
+Specifically, the 12 XP Guardian card that helps heroes ignore damage on success—does it apply to everyone, including me, or just my allies?

-Defense Instruction works on any hero in the game regardless of their proximity to you.
+The 12 XP Guardian card, Defense Instruction, applies to any hero in the game, not just your allies.
+The card's effect works for any hero regardless of proximity to you.

-A Hero - any good guy in the game
-You - only the person with the card
-Nearby Hero - only allies of the card-carrier who are near him (but not the card carrier himself) You or a Nearby Hero - same as above but the card carrier may benefit this time.

-The story explanation of Defense Instruction is that during your off time you taught your friends how to defend themselves against attacks and then the lessons pay off when they need them most.
-You don't need to be near them for that.

 [misplaced-tuckborough-cloak-card](https://boardgamegeek.com/thread/2489823/misplaced-tuckborough-cloak-card)

 > Can you please tell me the text and lore upgrade threshold for the Tuckborough Cloak (level II cloak card)?

-Before you suffer [Damage] or [Fear], you may spend 1 inspiration to prevent 1 of that [Damage] or [Fear].
-After setup, become hidden.
+The Tuckborough Cloak (Level II) has the following effect: "Before you suffer [Damage] or [Fear], you may spend 1 inspiration to prevent 1 of that [Damage] or [Fear].
+After setup, become hidden."

-65 Lore to upgrade.
+To upgrade the Tuckborough Cloak, you need 65 Lore.

 [questions-multiple-offered-options-after-interacti](https://boardgamegeek.com/thread/2472167/questions-multiple-offered-options-after-interacti)

->After I fail might check (because I made stupid decision to test it with character who has low might and I am starting to think that my skill deck needs serious revision- it's clattered with bought skills), I got the outcome and immediately afterwards was prompt to choose 2 or 3 more options.
-> Since I used one action to interact with the token (search) to "do something" , the moment I resolve new instructions of the outcome and get new prompt, do I get to do second interaction for free?
+>After failing a Might check with a character who has low Might, I was prompted to choose additional options.
+Since I already used one action to interact with a token (e.g., search), do I get a second interaction for free?
+The rules say interactions with arrows require an action, so why was I prompted to take another action without confirmation?
-> Here is where my confusion lies.If I recall, in reference book every interaction that has -> (arrow) requires action; which puzzles me, why would app prompt me without my consent to do another action.

-Only the arrow symbol requires to spend an action.
-The choices within an interaction all belong to the initial action.

-Clicking on tokens is free.
-You only spend an interact action if you want to choose an option with an arrow.
-If the token keeps giving you options with no arrow, you don’t need to spend any actions on them.
-This does mean that some tokens though take multiple actions to complete.
+Only options marked with an arrow require an action to interact with.
+Clicking on tokens is free, and you only spend an action when choosing an option with an arrow.
+If a token presents options without arrows, no action is required.
+Some tokens may require multiple actions to fully resolve.

 [questions-about-chapter-5-sceptre-rules](https://boardgamegeek.com/thread/2384851/questions-about-chapter-5-sceptre-rules)

-> What happens to any sceptre / quest tokens on a player's character sheet if they die and fail their last stand?
-Do the tokens get "dropped" and then another player would have to move and do an interact action to pick them up without a test?
-> Can quest tokens of this kind be freely traded or with any sort of action between players that occupy the same space?
+> What happens to sceptre or quest tokens on a player's character sheet if they die and fail their last stand?
+Are the tokens dropped for another player to interact with and pick up, and can quest tokens be freely traded between players in the same space?

 According to RAW, once a character has a scepter token they are stuck with it.
 They can't trade it, drop it, or do anything with it.
 If the character goes down to a Last Stand and they have the only scepter token you are, what we call in the business, outta luck.